qubiit/qubiit.github.io/content/about/index.md

 author: " "
 ---

-I am QuBit from India, exploring the possibilities of Data Science with python.

-I am interested in `Data Engineering`, `Machine Learning`.
+I'm QuBit, a programmer from India.
+I'm passionate about data and data driven technologies.
+Currently working at a small startup where I'm responsible for designing, building, and maintaining data pipelines and systems that facilitate the collection, storage, and analysis of large volumes of timeseries.

-Thank you for visiting my website.
+Thank you for visiting.